Best cheap Android phones 2024

 No IP rating

 The Galaxy A25 5G runs One UI 6 which is based on Android 14, and Samsung has promised four years of OS updates.
 It has a large 5,000mAh battery, but charging is limited to 25W.
 One big inclusion is optical stabilization for the main 50MP camera, which is good to see at this price.
-You also get an 8MP ultrawide and a 2MP macro camera on the back, and a 13MP selfie camera.
+You also get an 8MP ultrawide and a 2MP macro camera on the back, along with a 13MP selfie camera.

 Best under $200